-Top 20 highest earning Apex Legends pros | Dexerto.com
+Top 20 highest earning Apex Legends pros - Dexerto

-The Apex Legends esport scene is still evolving, but the game is now entering its sixth season and the scene has come a long way since its infancy.
+The Apex Legends esport scene has continued to evolve since the game’s release in 2019.
+Respawn and other tournament organizers have awarded over $17 million over the years, according to esportsearnings.com.

-Apex Legends exploded onto the battle royale scene when it released on February 4, garnering millions of players in a matter of weeks.
-The title's mix of great FPS gameplay alongside the unbelievable moments and maneuvers that can be pulled off thanks to Legends and their abilities make it a wonderful spectator esport.
+Apex Legends exploded onto the battle royale scene when it was released on February 4, 2019, garnering millions of players in a matter of weeks.
+The title’s mix of great FPS gameplay alongside the unbelievable moments and maneuvers that can be pulled off thanks to Legends and their abilities make it a wonderful spectator esport.

-While early competition relied on third-party organizers for online tournaments such as Code Red or Twitch Rivals, Respawn have now stepped into the competitive landscape, with the Preseason Invitational their first major event.
+While early competition relied on third-party organizers for online tournaments, such as Code Red or Twitch Rivals, Respawn then stepped into the competitive landscape and continued to fund the Apex Legends Global Series in leagues across the world.

-The scene moved forward after respawn entered the competitive landscape with the preseason invitational being their first major.
-Battlefy have also contributed to this success with the introduction ALGS.
+The competition in Apex Legends has been ramping up as prize pools get larger

-In the early days of Apex Legends, Colby 'dizzy' Meadows was the man who sat head and shoulders above everyone else in the rankings, after an impressive start to his Apex career that saw him take home numerous wins.
+In the early days of Apex Legends, Colby ‘dizzy’ Meadows was the man who sat head and shoulders above everyone else in the rankings, after an impressive start to his Apex career that saw him take home numerous wins.
+Now, in 2023, the top spot has been taken by TSM’s Philip ‘ImperialHal’ Dosen, with his teammate Jordan ‘Reps’ Wolfe right behind him.

-Dizzy's impressive record included three victories in consecutive Code Red tournaments, as well as a second-place finish at the TwitchCon European Showdown.

-Not unlike Overwatch before it, the early days of Apex have been a melting pot of seasoned competitors from other titles.
-Former Houston Outlaws player Mendo is another ex-Overwatch pro on the list, while Halo legend Snipedown makes an appearance.
+But the top two spots are now occupied by TSM players, with the team’s newest star, Evan ‘Verhulst’ Verhulst, in the seventh spot.
+The North American team recently won the 2023 ALGS Split 1 Playoffs, with ImperialHal named the tournament’s MVP.

+Other squads that are in the top 20 earners of Apex Legends esports are NRG Esports and two-thirds of 100 Thieves.
+The list is largely dominated by North American players, but European competitors have been climbing the earnings list in recent years and South Korean player Lee ‘KaronPe’ Min-hyuk has managed to break into the top 15.

 The full top 20 list, according to esportsearnings.com, can be found below.
-The list will be updated to reflect the latest highest earners after each major tournament.
+The list will be updated after every major tournament.

 |Position

-Note: This article was updated on February 6, 2023.